samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 	where $$ \boldsymbol{\rho}$$ is the air density, $$\boldsymbol{S}$$ is the wing surface area, $$\boldsymbol{v}$$ the speed of the aircraft, $$\boldsymbol{C_L}$$ the lift coefficient of the aircraft.
  {% endraw %}

+$$C_L$$  is a variable that depends on the shape of the wing/airfoil your dealing with.
+There are different ways to find A solution for $$C_L$$.
+Solutions can be found by applying linearized aerodynamics (theoretical), using computational models (numerical) or  doing real wind tunnel measurements (experimental).

-For now, the thin [Airfoil theory](http://s6.aeromech.usyd.edu.au/aerodynamics/index.php/sample-page/subsonic-aerofoil-and-wing-theory/2-d-thin-aerofoil-theory/) for subsonic flow is applied and the lift coefficient is assumed to be A [linear function of the angle of attack](https://qph.ec.quoracdn.net/main-qimg-92f5bb8bbe8f7088e166a2fb64fbce41):
+For this simulation  basic, linearized aerodynamics is considered ([Assumption]()).The thin [Airfoil theory](http://s6.aeromech.usyd.edu.au/aerodynamics/index.php/sample-page/subsonic-aerofoil-and-wing-theory/2-d-thin-aerofoil-theory/) for incompressible, subsonic flow is applied and the lift coefficient is assumed to be A [linear function of the angle of attack](https://qph.ec.quoracdn.net/main-qimg-92f5bb8bbe8f7088e166a2fb64fbce41), with varying slope values :

 {% raw %}
   $$\boldsymbol{ C_L = \frac{dC_L}{d\alpha}(\alpha - a_{L=0})}$$  \\
 	\\
-	where $$ \boldsymbol{\frac{dC_L}{d\alpha}}$$ is the lift slope, $$\boldsymbol{\alpha}$$the angle of attack , $$\boldsymbol{a_{L=0}}$$ the zero lift angle of attack.
+	where $$ \boldsymbol{\frac{dC_L}{d\alpha}}$$ is the lift slope(usually $$2\pi$$), $$\boldsymbol{\alpha}$$, the angle of attack , $$\boldsymbol{a_{L=0}}$$ the zero lift angle of attack.
  {% endraw %}

-This will have to be modified if supersonic flight is considered, but to achieve at least some tangible result for the flight model, we build upon the assumption.
-The angle of attack is  the parameter that can be controlled by rotating the aircraft A wing surface area can be controlled using high lift devices, but A constant wing surface is assumed for this flight model ([Assumption](#)).
+The angle of attack is  the parameter that can be controlled by rotating the aircraft.
+The wing surface area could be controlled using high lift devices, but A constant wing surface is assumed for this flight model ([Assumption](#)).
 The lift force is controlled by rotating/pitching the aircraft.
 In a three dimensional world, the lift force will vary along the spanwise direction of the wing.
-Since we are dealing with A two dimensional wing, we can neglect spanwise lift distribution ([Assumption](#)).
+Since we are dealing with A two dimensional wing, we can neglect spanwise lift distribution ([Assumption](#)).For supersonic flight, corrections are probably necessary, but to achieve at least some tangible result for the flight model, we build upon the assumption.
+Another limitation of this theory is that there is no equation that describes $$C_L$$ during stall.
+This means that the stall behaviour must be determined manually.

 #### Drag